ShinyRice/citpass/README.md

 can guess correctly what's my opinion on systemd, so let's not get into that.

 About the second point, I'm aware there's [tpm](https://github.com/nmeum/tpm/), as well as [spm](https://notabug.org/kl3/spm/), and a myriad other small/smaller password managers written in POSIX shell.
 Most of them, however, have the same "flawed" defaults, in the way I described in the first point.
+If, ultimately, I give up writing this utility, I may rewrite it in POSIX shell, making use of utilities like grep/ripgrep and gpg.

 My reasons to start writing my own password manager are feeble, I'll admit that much.
 I can just work around what I percieve to be wrong with these.
 But, I wanted to learn C through practice, by writing a useful program (to me), and I didn't want to write something that has been done before to death.

 # Building and installation

-The only run time dependency there is right now is the C standard library, currently developing this with glibc in mind.
+Run time dependencies are a C standard library and libsodium, currently developing this with glibc in mind.
 Other C standard libraries might work, but I haven't tested them out.
 I'll make sure this isn't specific to glibc, don't think that'll be hard.

-Compile time dependencies are GCC, Make, Linux header files and a C standard library.
+Compile time dependencies are GCC, Make, Linux header files, a C standard library, and libsodium.

 In your shell, change directory to the source directory, and run